-Because of Hong Kong’s role as a former British colony, people often arrive in Hong Kong with high expectations about the level of English.
+Because Hong Kong is a major metropolis (and a former British colony), people often arrive in Hong Kong with high expectations about the level of English.
 In general, they will be disappointed.
-Hong Kongers are far from fluent in English and it certainly isn’t a second mother tongue.
+Hong Kongers are far from fluent in English, and it certainly isn’t a second mother tongue.
 That said, Hong Kongers are arguably the best, aside from Singaporeans, users of English in the Asia region.
 Around 48 percent of Hong Kong residents speak Mandarin while 46 percent speak English.
 However, Cantonese is the most popular dialect as 96 percent of the population can speak it.

 English is an official language in Hong Kong so all official signs and announcements are in both Cantonese and English.
 All government officials, including police officers and immigration officials, are required to have a communicative level of English, and, by in large, they do.